DeFiGeek-Community/landing-page/content/blog/development-updates-september-2022-copy.md

 ### Logo Competition

-Following the naming competition, we hold a logo competition to be led by the Development Department.
+Following the naming competition, we hold a logo competition led by the Development Department.

-One logo design has been nominated and a rough draft of the logo & a concept sheet are being prepared by the development department.
+One logo design has been nominated and a rough draft of the logo & a concept sheet are being prepared.
 As soon as the content is finalized, the logo will be presented for approval by voting.
 Please check the [Discord forum](https://dfgc-preview.netlify.app/blog/2022-10-1/) for details.

 ## ーTXJP Analytics Siteー